shadergz/shadergz/README.md

 ## Hello there! 👋
-📚 _July 2023_: I am studying how 'Material You' works on Android apps and exploring better ways to interact with native code using Kotlin with C++ through the Java Native Interface
+📚 _July 2023_: I am studying how 'Material You' works on Android apps and exploring better ways to interact with native code using Kotlin with C++ through the JNI

 ### More about me
 * 🇧🇷 Native language: Brazilian portuguese; 🇺🇸 My second language: English (I still learning yet...)